hxuan190/hxuan190/README.md

 - 🌐 I specialize in cloud computing with AWS.
 - 🛠️ Proficient in containerization using Docker.
 - 💻 Experienced in developing backend systems with Golang, C#, and JavaScript.
-- 🗄️ Skilled in working with various databases including SQL Server, MySQL and Redis.
+- 🗄️ Skilled in working with various databases including SQL Server, MySQL, and Redis.
 - 📚 Always eager to learn and adopt new technologies.

 ## 🛠️ Skills